EndPointCorp/end-point-blog/2020/06/24/magento-2-creating-a-custom-theme.html.md

 #### Adding a custom logo

 Adding a logo to our theme is really simple.
 We just need to save our picture in SVG format as `web/images/logo.svg`.
-If we want to use a different filename or format for our logo, we will have to create a default layout file for our theme in the path `/Magento_Theme/layout/default.xml` inside our theme root with a content similar to this:
+If we want to use a different filename or format for our logo, we will have to create a default layout file for our theme in the path `/Magento_Theme/layout/default.xml` inside our theme root with content similar to this:

 ```
 <page xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:View/Layout/etc/page_configuration.xsd">